-Last summer we told you about the R22 phase out and with cooling season approaching, Service Experts Commercial HVAC wanted to remind you of your choices.
+We told you last summer about the R22 phase out and with cooling season approaching, Service Experts Commercial HVAC wanted to remind you of your choices.

-If you have an air conditioner installed prior to 2010, it likely uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and pleasant.
-The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.
+If you have air conditioning equipment installed before 2010, it likely uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and pleasant.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.

 You can get recycled R22 now for existing air conditioners that use this particular refrigerant.

 The cost of R22 is increasing because of the dropping supply, and won’t be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?